TorkamaniLab/imputator_inference/README.md

 ```

 As you can see.
 The imputation results are exported in variant calling format (VCF) containing the imputed genotypes and imputation quality scores in the form of class probabilities (Paa:Pab:Pbb) for each one of the three possible genotypes (homozygous reference, heterozygous, and homozygous alternate allele).
 The probabilities can be used for quality control of the imputation results.

+The output nodes of the autoencoder (AP, BP) range between 0 and 1, split into three genotype classes (homozygous reference = Paa, alternate = Pbb, and heterozygous = Pab).
+Paa, Pab, Pbb are probabilities normalized using the Softmax function.
+The normalized outputs can also be regarded as probabilities and can be combined for the calculation of alternative allele dosage, genotype probabilities, and as a measure of imputation quality.

 ## Reference
 Dias R, Evans D, Chen SF, Chen KY, Chan L, Torkamani A. Rapid, Reference-Free Human Genotype Imputation with Denoising Autoencoders.
 2022.
 In press.